-We hereby consent to the use in this Amendment No. 1 to the Registration Statement on Form S-11 of our report dated May 2, 2005 relating to the financial statements of VAMHC, Inc., which appears in such Registration Statement.
+We hereby consent to the use in this Registration Statement on Form S-11 of our report dated May 2, 2005 relating to the financial statements of VAMHC, Inc., which appears in such Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.